- Step 1: The K-1 Petition

 Refusal under 221(a): This is a refusal on the basis that the applicant falls within the grounds of inadmissibility.
 In some cases, a waiver may be available.
 The waiver procedure is a hybrid of nonimmigrant procedures and immigrant procedures.

 If approved, the K-1 or K-2 visa will be placed in the applicant’s passport.
 In addition, the consul will give you a visa approval packet in a sealed envelope.
 The packet is made up of your supporting documents, including the K visa petition, birth certificate, duplicate Form DS-156, DS-156K, and the medical examination.
 Any accompanying child’s documents are enclosed in the parent’s packet.
-At the U.S. Consulate in Guangzhou, these materials are provided to you within a week after the interview, although delays are possible.
+These materials are provided to you within a week after the interview, although delays are possible.

 You can check the status of your application any time at this website: https://ceac.state.gov/CEACStatTracker/Status.aspx.
 (The site is typically not updated during the 72 hours after the visa appointment).